raspberrypi/documentation/raspbian/applications/camera.md

 DRC changes the images by increasing the range of dark areas, and decreasing the brighter areas.
 This can improve the image in low light areas.

-- Off
+- off
-- Low
+- low
-- Medium
+- medium
-- High
+- high

 By default, DRC is off.